anishreddy3/Udacity-Data-Science-Blog-Post/README.md

 Question 2 : Which Industries are more preferred by investors, list the top 10 industries with more startups

-Question 3 : Who are the most prominent investors in Indian Startup Environment, list the top 15 proiminent investors in India
+Question 3 : Who are the most prominent investors in Indian Startup Environment, list the top 15 investors

 Question 4 : Which Industries got the most fudning, list the top 15 industries that got the most funding